oracc/oracc-rest/README.md

 ## Indexing the data

-On a machine with elasticsearch installed, start the ElasticSearch service (e.g. on OS X, type `elasticsearch`; on Ubuntu, `systemctl start elasticsearch`).
-This will make an instance of ElasticSearch accessible on port 9200 by default.

 Before the search can be used, the data must be uploaded to ElasticSearch.
 This can be done with `python -m ingest.bulk_upload`, which will ingest the glossary